heyfrandisco/carouselBot/README.md

 # Carousel Discord Bot

-Made in 2022 by a bored CS student :)
+Made in 2022 by a bored CS student :) Make your friends go around in the discord channels, just like a nice carousel...

 Updated in 2025 for the newest Discord Packages